HL7/FHIRPath/input/pages/index.md

 #### Quantity

-The `Quantity` type represents quantities with a specified unit, where the `value` component is defined as a `Decimal`, and the `unit` element is represented as a `String` that is required to be either a valid Unified Code for Units of Measure <<UCUM>> unit or one of the calendar duration keywords, singular or plural.
+The `Quantity` type represents quantities with a specified unit, where the `value` component is defined as a `Decimal`, and the `unit` element is represented as a `String` that is required to be either a valid Unified Code for Units of Measure [\[UCUM\]](#UCUM) unit or one of the calendar duration keywords, singular or plural.

-The `Quantity` literal is a number (integer or decimal), followed by a (single-quoted) string representing a valid Unified Code for Units of Measure <<UCUM>> unit or calendar duration keyword.
+The `Quantity` literal is a number (integer or decimal), followed by a (single-quoted) string representing a valid Unified Code for Units of Measure [\[UCUM\]](#UCUM) unit or calendar duration keyword.
 If the value literal is an Integer, it will be implicitly converted to a Decimal in the resulting Quantity value:

 ``` fhirpath
 4.5 'mg'